-A family’s decision to homeschool whether for religious reasons or not takes much thought and consideration.
-As noted in Part I, the first step for parents is to investigate the requirements of the WV Homeschool Law.
+A family’s decision to homeschool for whatever reasons takes much thought and consideration.
+As noted in Part 1, the first step is to investigate the requirements of the WV Homeschool Law.
 Then, as you lay some groundwork with regard to learning styles and training strategies, begin to set goals and priorities designed to meet your family’s needs.

 STEP 4 – Read a Few Good Books